zetavg/chromium-website/site/blink/launching-features/index.md

  * Driving the number of origins signed up for the deprecation trial down to zero.

+Requests for a deprecation trial or deprecation trial renewal that extend beyond these limits will require sufficient justification and 3 LGTMs from API owners.

 If significant progress cannot be demonstrated towards removing the need for the deprecation trial, it will be necessary to un-deprecate the API to acknowledge the reality that ongoing support for the API is required for web compatibility.